 Where did seasonal holidays come from?

 Seasonal holidays come from ancient times.
-Ancient humans were tied to agriculture and they followed the sun and seasons.
 Ancient Greeks celebrated the Feast of Poseidon.
 Nowruz, the day of the vernal equinox, has been celebrated for over 3000 years in Western Asia.
 Makara Sankranti, that marks the end of the winter solstice has its roots in ancient religious practices of India.

 Submit your favorite seasonal holiday